 The City of Sierra Madre is committed to keeping you informed about the quality of your drinking water.
 This report is provided to you annually and includes information about where your drinking water comes from, the constituents found in your drinking water and how the water quality compares with the regulatory standards.
-We conduct tests for over 100 contaminants.
-Many of the tests are performed weekly.
 We remain dedicated to providing you with a reliable supply of high quality drinking water.